KitsuneKelso/svelte-poc/README.md

 ### /hangman

 This is a simple implementation of [Hangman, the classic guessing game](<https://en.wikipedia.org/wiki/Hangman_(game)>).
 A random word will be fetched from [the API Ninjas Random Word endpoint](https://api-ninjas.com/api/randomword).

+#### Debugging

+When visiting the `/hangman` route, simply add the `?debugger` query parameter to get the debugger console for the game to appear: [/hangman?debugger](http://127.0.0.1:5173/hangman?debugger)